Derek Zahn on my personal knol:

 EditDeleteReport abusive comment

->desperation might lead to radical change, & you definitely need it,
+>desperation might lead to radical change, & you

 >but use every excuse in the universe to avoid.